mkarakuzu/euroleague-statistics-analysis/README.md

 ## API Rate Limiting

 The script includes a 0.25-second delay between API requests to be respectful of server resources and avoid overwhelming the service.

-## License

-This project is provided as-is for educational and analytical purposes.

-## Contributing

-Feel free to fork, modify, and improve this analysis tool for deeper insights into EuroLeague statistics.

 ## Data Source